-Our vision is to become a leading precision oncology company by designing, developing and commercializing novel precision medicines for every patient with a tumor containing a p53 mutation.
+Our vision is to become a leading precision oncology company by designing, developing and commercializing novel precision medicines for every patient with a p53-driven tumor.
 We believe we are well positioned to leverage our deep experience in p53 biology, precision oncology platform and foundational knowledge acquired through our lead program to bring these therapies to patients.
 The critical components of our strategy include: